HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 The determination of **No Reporting Rule Met** may be provided for a possible condition or for all conditions in the eICR.

 ## Audience
-The audience for this document is developers and managers of public health shared services platform infrastructure  and public health surveillance systems that receive and process eICRs and then generate and share Reportability Responses.
+The audience for this document is developers and managers of public health shared services platform infrastructure, Public Health Decision Support (PHDS), and public health surveillance systems that receive and process eICRs and then generate and share Reportability Responses.

 # Narrative Construction Guidance